JoshWelsh/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/KakuteF7/README-MINI_GEESE.md

 ## Compass

-The KakuteF7 AIO does not have a builting compass, but you can attach an external compass using I2C on the SDA and SCL pads.
+The KakuteF7 AIO does not have a built-in compass, but you can attach an external compass using I2C on the SDA and SCL pads.

 ## Loading Firmware

 Initial firmware load can be done with DFU by plugging in USB with the bootloader button pressed.
-Then you should load the "with_bl.hex" firmware, using your favourite DFU loading tool.
+Then you should load the "with_bl.hex" firmware, using your favourite DFU loading tool (Betaflight Configurator).

-Once the initial firmware is loaded you can update the firmware using any ArduPilot ground station software.
+Once the initial firmware is loaded you can update the firmware using any ArduPilot ground station software (Mission Planner).
 Updates should be done with the *.apj firmware files.